ninbura/windows/readme.md

 ### drivers preface

 - please read [download/install drivers from the drivers list below](#downloadinstall-drivers-from-the-drivers-list-below)
-- Some drivers will need be downloaded from your motherboard's support page, others are typically universal.
-If your motherboard uses intel drivers for bluetooth, lan (ethernet), & wan (wifi) you can use the links below to get the latest versions.
-To verify that your motherboard uses universal intel drivers, you'll need to go to your motherboards support page.
+- **Many drivers will need be downloaded from your motherboard's support page**, others are typically universal.
+- If your motherboard uses intel drivers for bluetooth, lan (ethernet), & wan (wifi) you can use the links below to get the latest versions.
+- To verify that your motherboard uses universal intel drivers, you'll need to go to your motherboards support page.
-- Take note of your motherboard's model number, should be listed on the box it came in.
+- Take note of your motherboard's model number, should be listed on the box it came in, or you can use HWiNFO to retreive it.
+    - ```PowerShell
+      winget install REALiX.HWiNFO
+      ```
 - search for your motherboard via it's model number on google & locate the support page

 ### motherboard specific drivers